EDCD/EDDI/Azure Speech Services.md

     * Choose a **Region** near your usual location.
 This corresponds to a regional data center - choosing a nearby region will reduce speech synthesis latency.
     * Enter a unique resource **Name**.
     * Choose a **Pricing tier**.
 Typically you'll be able to choose between the free tier (F0) and standard tier (S0).
-6. (Optional) On the **Network** tab
+6. On the **Network** tab
-   * Configure network security settings if desired.
-By default, the resource will allow traffic from all networks.
-You can restrict traffic to specific virtual networks or IP address ranges if you want to limit which machines can access the resource.
+   * (Optional) You may configure network security settings to limit access to the speech resource.
+Restricting access by IP address is not advised unless you know for certain that the public IP address you will be using is static.
 7. Select **Review + create**, correct any validation issues, then select **Create**.
 If everything is configured correctly, the resource will be deployed.
 This may take a few minutes.
 8. After deployment completes, select **Go to resource**.